actions/actions-runner-controller/README.md

 Previously, we've discussed about [how to scale a RunnerDeployment to/from 0](#note-on-scaling-tofrom-0)

-To automate the process of scaling to/from 0, you can use `HorizontalRunnerAutoscaler` with a caveat.

-That is, you need to choose one of the following configuration for metrics and triggers:
+To scale from 0 whilst still being able to provision runners as jobs are queued we must use the `HorizontalRunnerAutoscaler` with only certain metric configurations, only the below configurations support scaling from 0 whilst also being able to provision runners as jobs are queued:

 - `TotalNumberOfQueuedAndInProgressWorkflowRuns`
 - `PercentageRunnersBusy` + `TotalNumberOfQueuedAndInProgressWorkflowRuns`
 - `PercentageRunnersBusy` + Webhook-based autoscaling
+- Webhook-based autoscaling only

-This is due to that `PercentageRunnersBusy`, by its definition, needs one or more GitHub runners that can become `busy`, which cannot happen at all when you have 0 active runners.
+This is due to that `PercentageRunnersBusy`, by its definition, needs one or more GitHub runners that can become `busy` to be able to scale.
+If there isn't a runner to pick up a job and enter a `busy` state then the controller will never know to provision a runner to begin with as this metric is no knowledge of the jobs queued and is relying using the number of busy runners as a means for calculating the desired replica count.

-If and only if HorizontalRunnerAutoscaler is configured to have a secondary metric of `TotalNumberOfQueuedAndInProgressWorkflowRuns` and the controller sees the primary metric of `PercentageRunnersBusy` returned 0 desired replicas, it uses the secondary metric for calculating the desired replicas once again.
+If a HorizontalRunnerAutoscaler is configured with a secondary metric of `TotalNumberOfQueuedAndInProgressWorkflowRuns` then be aware that the controller will check the primary metric of `PercentageRunnersBusy` first and will only use the secondary metric to calculate the desired replica count if the primary metric returns 0 desired replicas.

 A correctly configured `TotalNumberOfQueuedAndInProgressWorkflowRuns` can return non-zero desired replicas even when there are no runners other than [registration-only runners](#note-on-scaling-tofrom-0), hence the `PercentageRunnersBusy` + `TotalNumberOfQueuedAndInProgressWorkflowRuns` configuration makes scaling from zero possible.